 IEA Bioenergy Task 33: Gasification of biomass and waste (working period 2016 - 2018)

-The scope of the work for Task 33 is the organization of semi-annual Task Meetings to exchange and review global R&D programs and projects to identify barriers to commercialize biomass and waste gasification process (BMG).
-Use the survey information to prepare and update Country Reports and R&D needs and to make them available to national team leaders to aid in the development of their respective national BMG and bioenergy plans.
+The scope of the work for Task 33 is the organization of semi-annual Task Meetings to exchange and review global R&D programs and projects on gasification to identify barriers to commercialize biomass and waste gasification process (BMG).
+In the last triennium (2016-2018) six meetings and five workshops were held on a specific topic.
+The publications, country reports and presentations of workshops are available on the website www.ieatask33.ieabioenergy.com

 Conduct subtask studies including focused technical workshops, with industrial and academic experts to address the key barriers to advancing BMG.
 Wherever possible, conduct joint studies with related tasks, annexes, and other international activities to pursue mutually beneficial investigations.